 Unfound Reports: Incidents reported to public safety may only be "unfound" by sworn or commissioned law enforcement personnel.
-The Chief of Campus Police will complete a report as to the reason and circumstances why the incident was unfound and filed with the original report.
+The chief of campus police will complete a report as to the reason and circumstances why the incident was unfound and filed with the original report.

-Emergency Response Drills: The Department of Public Safety is responsible for conducting tests of emergency response and evacuation procedures on at least an annual basis through a variety of drills and exercises designed to assess and evaluate emergency plans and capabilities.
+Emergency Response Drills: The department of public safety and student life is responsible for conducting tests of emergency response and evacuation procedures on at least an annual basis through a variety of drills and exercises designed to assess and evaluate emergency plans and capabilities.
 Evacuation drills are conducted throughout the year in residence halls and non-housing campus facilities.
 Emergency notification systems are tested at least once annually.
 Exercises may include tabletop, functional, full-scale, or any combination thereof.
 Tests may be announced or unannounced in advance to the campus community.
-Each test is documented, including at minimum, a description of the test, the date and time, and whether it was announced or unannounced.